Dolan's Cadillac (novella): Plot

-Dolan, increasingly desperate, pleads with Robinson for his freedom, offering him a large sum of cash.
-Robinson merely tells him he will be released if he screams as loud as the explosives that killed his wife, gleefully listening to Dolan's panicked cries and deranged laughter as he completes the burial and paves over his car.
-With what must be the last gasp of air left to him, Dolan screams out, "For the love of God, Robinson!"
-(An allusion to The Cask of Amontillado) as the latter drops the last piece of paving into place.
+Dolan attempts to reason, negotiate, and finally plead for his freedom, gradually becoming less coherent as the sound of dirt cascading over the Cadillac's roof erodes his sanity.
+Robinson takes no interest in any of Dolan's offers, but does offer one of his own, promising to release Dolan if he can scream as loud as the explosives that killed Robinson's wife.
+None of Dolan's attempts are judged sufficient, and Robinson delightedly listens as Dolan's mind crumbles.
+With what must be the last gasp of air left to him, Dolan screams out, "For the love of God, Robinson!" as the latter drops the last piece of paving into place.

 The strain of his efforts takes a physical and mental toll on Robinson, causing him to collapse with exhaustion and a severely injured back.
-He soon recovers, however, and a fortuitous sandstorm works to ensure that Dolan will remain hidden; his disappearance goes largely unmourned, and the press jokes that he is "playing dominos or shooting pool somewhere with Jimmy Hoffa."
+He manages to recover, never returning to roadwork, and a fortuitous sandstorm works to ensure that Dolan will remain hidden; his disappearance goes largely unmourned, and the press jokes that he is "playing dominos or shooting pool somewhere with Jimmy Hoffa."

 Robinson muses that one day, the sinkhole created by the buried Cadillac will cause the road above it to collapse, risking its discovery; however, the specifications Dolan ordered to protect himself will ironically ensure that this will not occur for a long while, and it may even just be covered over again.
 He notes that he occasionally drove along the same highway, and on the final occasion urinated on the spot where he believed Dolan was buried, but has since taken to driving an alternate route.
 He concludes by revealing that his wife's voice no longer haunts him, which he finds a relief, but that he has occasionally glimpsed visions of Dolan's emaciated corpse.